saysimple/saysimple-plugin-devkit/README.md

 npm i <app>
 ```

-If the app isn't in the npm registry yet you need to place the path of the app instead of the appName
+If the app isn't in the npm registry, yet you need to place the path of the app instead of the appName

 ### Register the app

-Than you have to register your plugin inside `src/saysimpleApps.ts`.
+Then you have to register your plugin inside `src/saysimpleApps.ts`.
 Import your app and add it to the exported `saysimpleApps` object inside the file.

 ```typescript
 import <yourAppName> from "<yourAppNpmName>";